Sorrer/Sorrer/README.md

 ### Hello!
 I'm Alexander Xie 😄

-I'm a Senior CS Student at Rutgers New Brunswick.
+I'm an Rutgers Alumni, currently working as an Software Engineer

 Currently working on expanding my knowledge on game development, while also running a game dev club at Rutgers!